Skip to main content

 By Hannah Little.

 Not all stories are created equal; some are more memorable than others.
 Over the last twenty years, work from cognitive science and anthropology has been investigating what makes some stories stick with us more than others.
 Through this work, we know that humans have certain “cognitive biases” that cause us to pay attention to and remember certain types of stories, while others are ignored or forgotten.
-In our paper, we present a review of evidence of these cognitive biases: stories are remembered more faithfully when they are social, counterintuitive, negative or survival-orientated.
-For each of these biases, we then asked nineteen science communication professionals whether they use these biases in their storytelling practice and whether they felt using these tactics presented either benefits or risks for their science communication.
+In our paper, we present a review of evidence for these cognitive biases: stories are remembered more faithfully when they are social, counterintuitive, negative or survival-orientated.
+We then asked nineteen science communication professionals whether they used each of these biases in their storytelling practice and whether they felt using these tactics presented either benefits or risks for their science communication.

 Through these interviews, science communicators expressed how crucial it was to use cognitive biases responsibly and ethically.
-They seemed happy to feature cognitive biases when the content they were communicating already lent itself to the cognitive bias—for instance, taking advantage of the counterintuitive bias when the science was already surprising.
+They seemed happy to feature them when the content they were communicating already lent itself to a given cognitive bias—for instance, taking advantage of the counterintuitive bias when the science was already surprising.
 However, participants worried that cognitive biases might, in places, contradict the purpose of their communication.
-For example, communicators observed that some cognitive biases may prevent them from achieving things like behavioural change or engagement if participants are made to feel fatalistic or anxious via negative information, or cognitive biases could counter objectives by putting people off science if communication was too negative or alienating.
+For example, communicators observed that some cognitive biases may prevent them from achieving certain goals, such as behavioural change or engagement, if participants were made to feel fatalistic or anxious via negative information.
+They also observed that cognitive biases could counter objectives by putting people off science if communication was too negative or alienating.

-While all science communicators had concerns about cognitive biases that may harm audiences, contradict objectives or compromise integrity, some go further in not wanting their communication to look like they are using cognitive biases at all, as it risks the perception that their communication looks like misinformation, which is known to use these tactics, potentially leading audiences to perceive the stories as lacking integrity.
+While all science communicators had concerns about cognitive biases that may harm audiences, contradict objectives or compromise integrity, some went even further, stressing that they do not want to appear to be using cognitive biases in their communication all, as it risks the perception that their communication resembles misinformation, which is known to use these tactics, potentially leading audiences to perceive the stories as lacking integrity.
 However, in an attention economy, it may be necessary to use tactics that we know make our information more memorable.
 For science communication, this becomes a sensitive balancing act between communication being effective and maintaining credibility.

 Read the original research: ‘A fiction author can do anything, we’re bound by the facts’: The risks and opportunities of taking advantage of cognitive biases in storytelling for science communication.